Skip to content

 where = ["src"]

-5. Install the Plugin
+5. Install the plugin

 pip install git+ssh://git@github.com/your-org/assist-manage-toolkit.git@v1.0.0

-pip install -e /path/to/my-plugin
+pip install -e /path/to/assist-manage-toolkit

-6. Verify Discovery
+6. Verify discovery

 python -c "